markentier/markentier.tech/site/content/posts/2020/10/rust-2021/index.md

 -----

 ℹ️ _This is a link heavy post.
-Anything broken or no pointing to the right place?
+Anything broken or not pointing to the right place?
 [Send me a message via Twitter](https://twitter.com/asaaki) or [open an issue on GitHub](https://github.com/markentier/markentier.tech).
 Thank you!_

 [embedded-rust]: https://rust-embedded.github.io/book/
 [arduino]: https://www.arduino.cc/